ypyl/ypyl.github.io/Blog/Investing/2023-10-07-Investment-instruments.md

 - Tax Considerations: It's important to note that depending on the specific account, the dividends and returns from an income portfolio can be taxable, which is a factor to consider when assessing the overall return.

-Income portfolios have demonstrated their ability to provide stable returns over time, making them a suitable choice for investors looking to generate income while managing risk.
-The allocation between bonds and stocks allows for customization based on individual risk tolerance and investment goals.

 ## Balanced Portfolio

 A balanced portfolio strikes a middle ground between risk and potential return by investing in both stocks and bonds.
 This approach is suitable for investors who can tolerate short-term price fluctuations, seek moderate growth, and have a mid- to long-range investment horizon.